 Inga

 In 1982 I installed a Yanmar 1GM diesel engine in the boat, replacing the transom-mounted 9 HP Mercury outboard which was prone to quitting when pitched underwater in a seaway.
-The installation involved bolting new timber beds to the floors for the engine to sit below the companionway, boxing it in and attaching a new traveller to the top; new drop-boards were made and the sliding hatch rebuilt.
-The sternpost, reinforced with oak cheekpieces, was drilled through for the propellor shaft.
-The rudder was cut away to accommodate a 3-bladed bronze propellor, cast by Osburne in North Vancouver.
-(This cut away severely weakened the rudder, which snapped in two the first trip through Baines Channel; a temporary repair with marine plywood plates and stainless bolts served for more than 15 years.)
+The installation involved bolting new timber beds to the floors in the cockpit, for the engine to sit below the companionway; boxing it in and attaching a new main-sheet traveller to the top; making new drop-boards and rebuilding the sliding hatch.
+Controls, electrics and fuel tank were all added.
+The sternpost, reinforced with oak cheekpieces, was drilled through for the new propellor shaft, made by VM Dafoe.
+A cutaway in the rudder accommodated a 3-bladed bronze propellor cast by Osburne in North Vancouver.
+(This cutaway severely weakened the rudder, which snapped in two the first trip through Baines Channel; a temporary repair with marine plywood plates and stainless bolts served for more than 15 years.)